 One common scenario is when you’re trying out a new exercise, and you’re not quite sure how to do it.
 This can happen if you’re at home and there’s no one else to guide you or teach you how to do the exercise without injury.
 If you keep doing it with the wrong form, your tendons could get inflamed.

 When exercising, it would be best to do things slowly and to focus on having the right form.
+Performing exercise slowly has benefits such as building mind-muscle connection.
+It would be best to instead, only lift a comfortable weight or resistance until you recognize how to purposefully perform the exercise.
 If you’re unsure of how to do an exercise, ask for help or skip it for now to avoid injury.

 Cramps can cause very sharp and sudden pain, and in some cases, you can actually see your muscles contracting.

-In order to prevent muscle cramps, make sure that you drink water.
+In order to prevent muscle cramps, make sure that you drink water or drinks that provide electrolytes such as sodium, calcium and potassium.
 Try to avoid working out too hard, or overworking a specific muscle for long periods of time.

 Whenever your ligaments get stretched or torn, it’s referred to as a sprain.
 A sprain can be considered first-degree, second-degree, or third-degree.